nuc1eon/nuc1eon/README.md

 *— A Linux distribution that turns the FHS on its pɐǝɥ 🙃*

-I'm working on GoboLinux to present an alternative & unique perspective on the linux ecosytem.
+I'm working on GoboLinux to present an alternative & unique perspective on the linux ecosystem.
 GoboLinux strives to become a distro, that will be handy, comfy, community & user oriented, innovative, novel and - most of all - fun!! :)

 <br>
 Other than that I love graphics design, retro hardware, 3D printing... and creating websites too! :D